adamlevi87/project-7-app/README.md

 │   └── test/                  # Jest test suite
 └── original_it-works-on-my-machine/ # Original developer code (reference)
 ```

+## ArgoCD Integration

+This repository is monitored by ArgoCD as part of a **multi-source deployment configuration**:
+- **ArgoCD watches** the `helm/` directory for Helm chart changes
+- **Automatic synchronization** occurs when changes are pushed to tracked branches

+*For complete GitOps workflow details, see [project-7-gitops](https://github.com/adamlevi87/project-7-gitops)*

 ## Project Origins & Story